nickw409/TimeSculptor/deliverables/Report_7.md

 **Joey:**

-- Made the UML Class diagram for the given class descriptions from the other group members
+- Started working on the model for the database for the website
 - Continued looking into node.js, and sqlite

 **Kimberly:**